iamgrootns/ds-assignment-mumbai-housing/README.md

 # A Quick Note on the Data
 I noticed a small difference between the assignment description and the provided data.
 The PDF mentioned inputs like `bedrooms` and `furnishing`, but the dataset (`Assignment Data Scientist(in).csv`) actually contained **aggregated price trends** (Price per Sq.
 Ft.) for each locality, rather than individual apartment listings.

 To work around this, I built a **Minimal ML Model (Linear Regression)**.
-The model uses `OneHotEncoder` to learn the price coefficients for each locality from the historical data (Price per Sq.
-Ft.) and estimates the total price based on the square footage you provide.
+The model uses `OneHotEncoder` to learn the price coefficients for each locality.

+**Validation**: I implemented a proper **80/20 Train-Test split** to evaluate the model on unseen data, ensuring the results are statistically valid and not just memorized!

 # Project Structure
 Here's a quick tour of the files: